Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Discussion

 \subsection{Detectability with the transit method: the long-period barrier}

-Our operational HZ places temperate orbits around intermediate and high mass stars at tens to hundreds of AU (Table~\ref{tab:1}).
+Our retention-limited HZ calculation places temperate orbits around intermediate and high mass stars at tens to hundreds of AU (Table~\ref{tab:1}).
 The immediate implication is simple: the corresponding orbital periods are far longer than the time baselines of transit surveys.
 Kepler's third law, written in a convenient scaling form, is

 where $a$ is the semimajor axis.
 For $5\,M_\odot$, Table~\ref{tab:1} gives $\langle r_{\rm in}\rangle_{\rm MS}=26.7$~AU and $\langle r_{\rm out}\rangle_{\rm MS}=45.8$~AU.
 Taking a characteristic separation $a_{\rm mid}\equiv(\langle r_{\rm in}\rangle\langle r_{\rm out}\rangle)^{1/2}\approx 35$~AU yields $P\simeq 92$~yr.
 The effect is even more extreme at higher mass.
 In our fiducial $15\,M_\odot$ model the MS annulus vanishes, and the remaining post-MS window lies at $\langle r_{\rm in}\rangle_{\rm post}=269$~AU to $\langle r_{\rm out}\rangle_{\rm post}=462$~AU, implying $a_{\rm mid}\approx 3.5\times 10^2$~AU and $P\simeq 1.7\times 10^3$~yr.